 One example of how we do this is the advice and guidance we offer to Surrey County Council's Surrey Family Support Programme which helps families caught in a pattern of anti-social behaviour, unemployment, alcohol abuse or truancy.

 Through website based and telephone support, our service provides early help to children and young people.
 Our partner, Xenzone offer BACP (British Association of Counselling and Psychotherapy) accredited online counselling, self-help and moderated peer support via the award-winning Kooth.com.

 Young people across Surrey have access to this service, broadening the help available and enabling immediate and direct access to support.
 This is available to young people aged 10 upwards.

 Our Mindsight Surrey CAMHS service provides a range of counselling including our Youth Counselling Service for 12 to 24 year olds.
-We also deliver counselling in partnership with the National Autistic Society, and technology services from Brain in Hand - which delivers peer support networks, digital health apps and activities for children and young people with behavioural issues, emotional problems and neuro-disability.
+We also deliver counselling in partnership with the National Autistic Society.

 Parental Support Programmes

-Our partner Barnardo’s provides a parenting programme for parents of children and young people with Attention Deficit Hyperactivity Disorder, and a Cygnet Training programme to train Surrey and Borders Staff to support the children and young people with Autistic Spectum Disorders and complex behaviour, and their families.
+Our partner Barnardo’s provides a parenting programme for parents of children and young people with Attention Deficit Hyperactivity Disorder.

 Providing the right support at the right time